Ug0510/Frontend-Machine-Coding-Submission/README.md

 npm run dev
 ```

-5. Open your browser to http://localhost:5173
+5. Open your browser to the URL shown in the terminal (typically http://localhost:5173)

+### Adding Your Content

+1. Add your video files to the `public/videos/` directory
+2. Add your image files to the `public/images/` directory
+3. Update the data structure in `src/data/data.js` with your content information

 ## Build for Production